-The researchers analyzed the same forest-loss satellite data from that time period in all 76 communities.
-They found the early alert program reduced forest loss by 8.4 hectares in the first year, a 52 percent reduction, compared with the average deforestation in the control communities, says study co-author Tara Slough, a political economist at New York University.
+The researchers analyzed the same forest-loss satellite data from the given time period in all 76 communities.
+They found the early-alert program reduced forest loss by 8.4 hectares in the first year—a 52 percent reduction compared with the average loss in the control communities, says study co-author Tara Slough, a political economist at New York University.
 “This reduction in deforestation was concentrated in communities facing the largest threat” of forest loss, she adds.
 “If one were to continue the program, targeting it to the communities facing the biggest threats should avert the most tree-cover loss.”

-Indigenous communities may also continue the work they started in the pilot program.
-“We want to replicate this [effort] in other communities.
+Indigenous groups may continue the work they started in the pilot program.
+“We want to replicate this in other communities.
 In doing so, we are making a contribution to the world,” wrote Francisco Hernandez Cayetano, a community member involved in the research and president of the Federation of the Ticuna and Yaguas Communities of the Lower Amazon, in a translated statement to Scientific American.
 “We as Indigenous peoples ask the world for support.”